 Make friends with your racing mind

-Some ideas are too overwhelming.
-That's when it helps to have a positive replacement — similar to the idea of finding a happy place.
-Choose a phrase or word that is positive, and repeat it whenever negative thoughts become overpowering.
+When ideas become too overwhelming, many people search for a positive replacement — similar to the idea of finding a happy place.
+Choose a phrase or word that is positive and repeat it whenever negative thoughts become overpowering.

 Focus on something else

-Classic mindfulness practices that focus on the breathing process are a good example of changing focus.
-Although many people feel like they need to find stillness every time they try this, that's not actually the case.
-The mind races more when you try to stop it.
-Instead, don't fight your thoughts: let them come and go, and always return focus to the breath.
+During mindfulness practice, meditators change focus from thoughts to breathing.
+Many beginners mistakenly assume they must find stillness in a breathing meditation, but the mind races more when you try to stop it.
+Don't fight your thoughts: let them come and go, and always return focus to the breath.

 "These strategies help us prevent the mind from getting stuck in habitual patterns," Safrin says.
 "This frees up more energy, keeping the mind more fluid and resilient, yielding insights, creativity and kindness."